The Latest (Most Awesome) Auction Item Ideas

 - “Design-your-Own” Halloween costume: designed by your child, working with a costume designer and built by a local theater costume staff.

-- Commission a customized painted mural.
+- Commission a customized painted mural or graffiti wall.

 - Dance classes.

 - Become a named character in a novel, movie, or TV show.

 - Water balloon fight: balloons filled and stocked, and all clean-up provided.

 In a pinch for auction item ideas?
 Grab an Auction Booster package.

 The more unique, interesting, and clever your auction items or packages are, the higher the revenue each will generate.
 Keep in mind the demographics and interests of your audience and get creative about what will intrigue them.